NativeScript/docs/content/ui/listpicker.md

 }
 ```

-Gets or sets the specified items array as options in the list picker.
+Gets or sets the specified items array as options in the ListPicker.

 ---